Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

     - namespaceN
 ```

-where namespaces 1 through N is a list of all the namespaces on your cluster that have an Istio ingress gateway running.
+where namespaces 1 through N is a list of all the namespaces on your cluster that have an Istio ingress gateway running and where you want the envoy filter to be deployed to monitor the traffic.

 Once you save the `hybrid-override.yaml` file with the changes made above, run the following command to finish the installation of the agents: